Andrew-Dupuis/gadgetron-wiki/Ubuntu-Installation-using-debian-packages.md

+Note: Installation using packages is tested on Ubuntu 14.04

 In order to install Gadgetron using deb and pip packages, you need to update the /etc/apt/sources.list file:

 Enable multiverse and restricted packages: